Limiter in mixing and mastering

 The limiter is often:

-on the sum channel in mixing
+on the mix bus in mixing

-at the end of Mastering-Chain
+at the end of the mastering chain

 What is a brickwall limiter?

-(I.e. Important: Because of the short latency, a brickwall limiter is suitable not availabe for live use.
+(I.e. Important: Because of the short latency, a brickwall limiter is suitable not for live use.
 Musicians could lose their timing due to the delay.

 Brickwall limiting is often used: